nidhireddi/bonus-points/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.retailer.reward-points' is invalid and this project uses 'com.retailer.rewardpoints' instead.
+* The original package name 'com.retailer.bonus-points' is invalid and this project uses 'com.retailer.bonuspoints' instead.

 # Getting Started